Friday, October 19, 2007

 Section 1: Waivers shall be processed according to the “rank order” of each franchise.

 There shall be no more than two waiver pick ups per week, per team.
-A pick up of one player from the waiver pool shall constitute the usage of the owner’s waiver position, at which time their waiver rank shall move to the bottom of the waiver rank order, and move up accordingly in succession with subsequent owners’ waiver picks.
+A pick up of one player from the waiver pool shall constitute the usage of the owner’s waiver position, at which time their waiver rank shall move to the bottom of the waiver rank order, and move up accordingly in succession with other franchises subsequent waiver picks.

 Section 2: There shall be a system of trade allowed within the league between the sovereign owners.